 *Getting Medicaid (HUSKY) is not considered a public charge for anyone who is under age 21 or pregnant.

-USCIS will not consider any public benefits received prior to the new rule’s effective date of October 15, 2019.
-(Please note: As of the writing of this webpage, the effective date is October 15, 2019, but this could change depending on ongoing lawsuits.)
+USCIS will not consider any public benefits received prior to the new rule’s effective date of February 24, 2020.

 Who does the public charge rule apply to?

-The rule only applies to people applying for green cards and people seeking admission to the U.S. from abroad.
+The rule only applies to people applying for green cards on certain grounds and people seeking admission to the U.S. from abroad.
 The public charge rule does not apply if

 - you are applying for citizenship;